10 Tips for Planning a Wedding During the Corona Lockdown

 You might not be able to visit venues at the moment, but many are providing virtual tours that can provide you with a great sense of what the venue can offer, its areas for ceremonies and receptions, and the grounds for those all-important photography shots.
 Think about what you are looking for in a venue – do you want a country manor house with period charm and formal gardens, or a contemporary party pad with a late licence for dancing?
 Start making a spreadsheet list and comparing venues and prices.

 Tip 2: Looking for Suppliers Now is a great time to investigate which suppliers you want to form your A-team that will pull together all of the elements to help create your ideal day.
 Instagram is the perfect place to start to get the best idea of the style and personality of caterers, florists, stylists, and stationers to enable you to make a shortlist.
-Photography, for instance, is the perfect example of a supplier where taking time to explore options is beneficial.
-There are so many different styles of photography from fine art, to reportage and they won't all suit your tastes.
-You’ll also be spending a great deal of time with your photographer on the day, so it's also important that you get on with them.
-Take the time to organise a phone or video call to chat through options and ensure you like their personality.
+Photography, for instance, is the perfect example of where taking time to explore all the options is really beneficial.
+There are so many different styles of photography, from fine art, to reportage, and they won't all suit your tastes.
+You’ll also be spending a great deal of time with your photographer on the day, so it's really important that you get on with them.
+Take the time to organise a phone or video call to chat through options, and ensure you all will get on together.

 Tip 3: Wedding Admin

 Spend your time getting organised.
 You could work on that all-important wedding budget, create a spreadsheet action list of what you need to do with planning, make a start on a potential guest list, and you might also want to consider setting up a wedding website – this is one of the best and easiest ways of keeping your guests updated going forward.